mesutgdk/RickNMorty/README.md

 - Splash Screen with Opening
 - In the application, the characters can be sorted and filtered according to the specified criteria.
 - Color display of picture frames depending on whether the characters are alive or not.
+- No 3rd-party framwork used
+- Communicate with the API using URLSession
+- Filtering Character by name
+- Singleton Design Pattern/Dispatch Group/async-await/Diffable Data Sources

 ![splash](https://github.com/mesutgdk/RickNMorty/assets/112901255/7dad65b1-dfda-49c9-bd4b-11b6b4a950d0)
 ![charListToGrid](https://github.com/mesutgdk/RickNMorty/assets/112901255/bcdd629d-f59e-46e5-908e-da5fffe2f2aa)